kahogeoff/G-Chatroom/README.md

 2015-4-14: Version alpha-0 released.

 ###Known Bug
-1. ID system is not working when you run this on hosting service (e.g. CleverCloud)
+1. <del> ID system is not working when you run this on hosting service (e.g. CleverCloud) </del> Fixed

 ### Planning Feature
 1. Change the UI to [Material design](http://www.google.com/design/spec/material-design/introduction.html)